noname44k1/Multi-Agent-RAG-HealthCare/README.md

-# 🤖 Building an AI Chatbot with LangChain and Python
+# 🤖 A Multi-Agent Framework integrating RAG with Hybrid Search for Medical Question Answering and Diagnostic Support

 ## 🔄 Agentic RAG Architecture